patricksavalle/devops-project-template/content/unit-test-methodology.md

 Unit tests test modules in isolation using mocks that represent their integrations.
 Integrations tests test modules with their integrations.
 Integration tests become unit tests when integrations are mocked.
 **The difference is isolation**.

-A better name for unit test would be **isolation test**.
+> A better name for unit test would be **isolation test**.

 Unit and integration tests exist on different levels of aggregation, following application architecture.
-A method or function can be a unit, a class or an entire microservice can be units too.
+A method or function can be a unit, a class an even entire microservice's can be units too.

 Unit and integration tests are run manually during development and automated during continuous integration and delivery.